Risks of Heart Problems Change Teen Vaccination - News

-Some countries have completely stopped immunizing adolescents or are using just one dose of vaccines against the Covid-19 that are produced from RNA after reports of possible rare cardiovascular side effects.
-The two pharmaceutical companies that use this method are Pfizer, applied in Brazil, and Moderna.
+Some countries have completely stopped immunizing adolescents or are using only one dose of vaccines against the Covid-19 produced from RNA after reports of possible rare cardiovascular side effects.
+The two pharmaceutical companies that use this method are Pfizer, whose vaccine is applied in Brazil, and Moderna.

 Europe’s drug regulatory agency said in July that it had found a possible link between a very rare inflammatory heart disease and anti-Covid-19 mRNA vaccines.

-Possible effects found are myocarditis, an inflammation of the heart muscle; and pericarditis, inflammation of the lining around the heart.
+The possible effects found are myocarditis, an inflammation of the heart muscle, and pericarditis, an inflammation of the membrane that externally surrounds the heart.
 Researchers concluded that the risks increase from the second dose and that the possibility of the problem appearing is much greater in men than in women.

 Check, in real time, the vaccination map of Brazil.

-However, according to research done by the CDC (United States Centers for Disease Control), for every 500,000 boys between 12 and 17 years of age vaccinated in the United States, the immunizers at most 70 cases of myocarditis, but would prevent 5,700 infections, 215 hospitalizations and two deaths by Covid.
+However, according to research done by the CDC (United States Center for Disease Control), for every 500,000 boys between 12 and 17 years of age vaccinated in the United States, immunizers would cause at most 70 cases of myocarditis, but would prevent 5,700 infections, 215 hospitalizations and two deaths for Covid.
 Studies have also shown that the risk of heart problems after infection with Sars-CoV-2 and its variants is much higher than after vaccination.

 The WHO (World Health Organization), as well as the CDC and the European agency, continue to state that the benefits of immunization agents in preventing Covid-19 are greater than the risks.